rjsalamanca/ppl-tracker/README.md

 [] Editing of routine/exericses/sets.
 [] Rework with hooks or redux for state management.
-[X] Rework creating of workout through components instead of redirects [IP] Work on failsafes for routine creation
+[X] Rework creating of workout through components instead of redirects [X] Work on failsafes for routine creation
    [X] Fail Safe for routine name without any days
    [X] Rework Error Codes/Refactor/Remove commented code